expressjs/expressjs.com/en/blog/write-post.md

     author: <your-name>
     ---
     ```
-2. ### Add your Content
+2. ### Add your content
-    Finally, start writing your content.

-     Add your text content below the front matter.
-Make sure to fill in your own values.
+    Finally, start writing your content below the front matter.
+Use standard markdown formatting.
-    ```markdown
-    ---
-    title: My Random Title
-    sub_title: Showing how to post
-    date: 01-01-1900
-    tags: AI Security
-    author: Joseph Schmoe
-    ---
-    Lorem ipsum dolor sit amet ivamus lacinia sollicitudin turpis sed porta.
-    Ut commodo, orci eget congue dictum

-    Sapien est scelerisque ante, vehicula ultricies ipsum justo in quam.
-    Aliquam pretium diam vitae neque eleifend laoreet.
-    ```

-3. ### Make a Pull Request
+1. ### Open a pull request (PR)
-   If you do not have the app running locally, this is where you will be able to preview your results.
-After you make your PR, there will be a section on the page entitled `Deploy Preview for expressjscom-preview ready!` Click here to see your work.
+   Once you open a PR, you will be able to preview your results: There will be a section on the page entitled `Deploy Preview for expressjscom-preview ready!` Click the link to see the site rendered from your fork/branch.

    You can use this feature over multiple commits to refine your post by making a `draft` pull request.
 Once it's ready for review, switch it to a formal PR.